Data Science and Machine Learning Internship ...

 SAS is the most popular Data Analytics tool in the market.
 This blog is the perfect guide for you to learn all the concepts required to clear a SAS interview.
 We have segregated the questions based on the difficulty levels and this will help people with different expertise levels to reap the maximum benefit from our blog.
 SAS Interview Questions blog will be a one-stop resource from where you can boost your interview preparation.

 Before moving to SAS interview questions, let us understand why SAS is important.
 SAS is easy to learn and provides an easy option (PROC SQL) for people who already know SQL.
 SAS is on par with all leading tools including R & Python when it comes to handling huge amount of data and options for parallel computations.
 Globally, SAS is the market leader in available corporate jobs.
-In India, SAS controls about 70% of the data analytics market share compared to 15% for R. Now, let us move on to some of the most important SAS interview questions that can be asked in your SAS interview.
+In India, SAS controls about 70% of the data analytics market share compared to 15% for R. If you are planning to step your foot in Data Analytics, now is the right time for you to start with SAS Certification Training.
+Now, let us move on to some of the most important SAS interview questions that can be asked in your SAS interview.